uswds/uswds/README.md

 ## Fractal

-We're using [Fractal](http://fractal.build) to generate an interactive component library for the Standards.
+We're using [Fractal](http://fractal.build) to generate an interactive component library for the Design System.
 You can run it locally after `npm install` with:

 ```sh
 npm start
 ```

-Then, visit [http://localhost:3000/](http://localhost:3000/) to see the Standards in action.
+Then, visit [http://localhost:3000/](http://localhost:3000/) to see the Design System in action.

 _**Optional**: To re-build when code changes are made, run the following command from the project directory in a separate terminal window:_
 ```sh